 Just be sure you visit Tsukiji Market on an empty tummy.
 You’ll be filling up whilst you’re there.

 Okay, it’s hard to pinpoint the very best place to get ramen as food is so subjective but Tsuta in Tokyo is just the best.
 This Michelin-starred tiny restaurant really is a lovely place to eat.
 In fact, it’s the world’s first Michelin-starred ramen restaurant.

 Just make sure you try their shoryu-based ramen too!

 A warning in advance, you will queue for a painful amount of time for a table here (unless you decide on an unsociable visit) but it’s well worth it if Ramen is your thing.
 Honestly, you’ll end up gorging in Tokyo, and rightly so!

 15.)
 Embrace the Robot Restaurant

-Yes, it’s cheesy, yes it’s a little tacky but the Robot Restaurant is a uniquely Tokyo kind of place to visit.
+Yes, it’s cheesy, and yes it’s a little tacky but the Robot Restaurant in Kabukichō is unique.

 Grab a ticket, head inside and experience a whole different world of quirky, glitzy and eye-dazzling shows!
 It’s a fun 60 minutes, so lean into the vibe and enjoy the show.